Everything announced at the Made by Google 2019 event

 Google Stadia

-We knew it was coming some time in November, but at its largely hardware-focused Made by Google 2019 event, Google announced that its cloud-based gaming service — Google Stadia — will be launching on November 19.
+We knew it was coming sometime in November, but at its largely hardware-focused Made by Google 2019 event, Google announced that its cloud-based gaming service — Google Stadia — will be launching on November 19.

 Read more: Google Stadia is launching November 19